A to Z of Cedarwood

 Some children do have permission to use iPads or laptops for assisted learning.

 In the Foundation phase, pupils are issued with a Communication Book, which is used on a daily basis between home and school.
-Every week the teachers will send out the Weekly Communication.
-The Headmaster will send out a Newsletter at least once a month
+Every week the teachers will send out the Weekly Communication for both college and prep.

 Extra Mural Activities